dy/save-file/readme.md

 MIME-type is detected automatically from the `filename` via [simple-mime](https://npmjs.org/package/simple-mime).
 If you need custom MIME-type, create and pass _Blob_: `save(new Blob([data], {type: 'application/octet-binary}))`.

 `done` callback is invoked once file is saved, that is when window got focus in browser.
+Alternately, use returned promise object for async sequence.

 ## Credits & related